DanParkinson/project-4-elite/DEPLOYMENT.md

 <details>
 <summary>Click me</summary>

-Create and env.py file in the top directory and use this code.
+Create an env.py file in the top directory and use this code.
 The postgreSQL code was generated from Code Institute.
 It has been redacted from the image.

 ![env.py](docs/heroku_deployment/09-env.png)